rizkiananto/obs-fe-assesment/README.md

 # React Frontend Assesment - OBS

 This is the result of my work for OBS React Frontend Assesment.
-Using ReactJS, Typescript, Vite, and MaterialUI for UI Library

 Deployed using Netlify, can check in :
 - https://master--obs-assesment-akbar.netlify.app/

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+Tech Stack I use on this project :
+- ReactJS
+- Typescript
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- MaterialUI for UI Library
+- Prettier
+- ESlint

 ## Setup Locally
 clone this repo first and then go to the folder and run